- Practice Areas

 Negligent drivers who fail to reduce speed, tailgate, merge improperly, or drive distracted pose a risk to roadway construction workers.
 A driver may fail to see a worker and end up running into or backing up into them or the equipment they are using.
 DUI accidents in Atlanta can cause injuries to workers.

 Safety regulations require the use of specific types of signs and also specify the placement and number of signs to be used.
-Failing to do so may not give motorists ample warning of roadway construction, leading to car accidents in Atlanta.
+Failing to do so may not give motorists ample warning of roadway construction, leading to car crashes that require an Atlanta car accident attorney.

 Failing to properly warn and instruct motorists about a turn and their speed.